ClassiCube/ClassiCube/doc/hosting-webclient.md

 ### Complete example

-The links below show implementing a simple website that hosts the web client
+The links below show how to integrate the webclient into a simple website
 * [Flask (python webserver)](hosting-flask.md)

 ### iOS / Android support